chmaha/RCverb/README.md

 ```
 scripts/build-win64.sh
 ```
-To add a VST3 binary:
+To add a VST3 binary at the same time:
 ```
 scripts/build-win64.sh BUILD_VST3=true
 ```